pediapress/Collection/README.txt

 	The default is: '1', i.e. the suggestion tool is enabled.

-* Coll-order_info_article: The name of a wiki page which is included on the Special:Book page to show order information for printed books.
+* Coll-order_info_article: The name of a wiki page which is included on the Special:Book page to show order information for printed books for the default service provider, PediaPress.
+Other providers can have the name of the information page configured via the $wgCollectionPODPartners array.
 	The default value is: {{MediaWiki:Coll-helppage}}/PediaPress order information i.e. a subpage of the configured help page named "PediaPress order information".